 The ship will continue its journey to the Auckland Islands.
 You’ll spend the day ashore on Enderby Island – one of the most beautiful of all the Subantarctic Islands, characterised by huge imposing towering cliffs and sea stacks, and where wildlife is plentiful.
 You’ll have the opportunity to spot parakeets flitting over colourful wild flowers, and playful New Zealand sea lions and albatrosses on the beaches below.

 You’ll spend this day at sea.
 This is a chance for you to learn more about the biology and history of the region through lectures and presentations provided by experts.
-The Southern Ocean is filled with remarkable birdlife, including five or six kinds of albatross and numerous species of petrel.
+The Southern Ocean is filled with remarkable birdlife, including at least five or six kinds of albatross and numerous species of petrel.

 This island is a remote and rocky outpost with a high concentration of wildlife.
 You’ll have the opportunity to observe four different species of penguins – the King, the Royal, the Rockhopper and the Gentoo penguin.
 These wonderful creatures have no fear of humans, so you’ll be able to observe many of them, as well as elephant seals, all along the beaches.